 - Trade confirmation — Now that the trade is done, both parties need to confirm the trade’s details in order for the process to continue.
-Without a matching of the details from both sides the trade will not be able to processed to clearing at the clearing house.
-Usually a trade needs to be confirmed until T+1 (1-day ) from the moment it’s matched.
+Without a matching of the details from both sides the trade will not be able to be processed to clearing at the clearinghouse.
+Usually, trade needs to be confirmed until T+1 (1-day ) from the moment it’s matched.

 Backoffice and cashflow